-Princeton University students are upset.
-Their alma mater has decided to fight back against grade inflation by putting a cap on the number of A’s students can be given.
-But students feel they are being deprived of what they are entitled to.
+Princeton University students were upset.
+Their alma mater had decided to fight back against grade inflation by putting a cap on the number of A’s students could be given.
+But students felt they were being deprived of what they were entitled to.
 (New York Times Metropolitan Section, Sunday, January 31, 2010)

 If they care at all, prospective employers may use an applicant’s academic grades as an inexpensive selection method.
 Using grades to screen new employees helps those making hiring decisions cover their "assets."
 No one gets criticized for hiring a bad employee if that employee came in with a sterling transcript!
 And transcript review is a lot cheaper than an apprenticeship.